mitesp/espider/README.md

 in the web container).

 # Comitting & Pushing Changes
-The first time you clone the repository, you'll need to run `pipenv run pre-commit run --all-files` (you should only need to run this once ever). [`pre-commit`](https://pre-commit.com/) uses [git hooks](https://git-scm.com/book/en/v2/Customizing-Git-Git-Hooks) to make sure our code is [fresh](https://stackoverflow.com/questions/8503559/what-is-linting) and [clean](https://ocw.mit.edu/ans7870/6/6.005/s16/classes/04-code-review/).
+The first time you clone the repository, you'll need to run `pipenv run pre-commit install` (you should only need to run this once ever). [`pre-commit`](https://pre-commit.com/) uses [git hooks](https://git-scm.com/book/en/v2/Customizing-Git-Git-Hooks) to make sure our code is [fresh](https://stackoverflow.com/questions/8503559/what-is-linting) and [clean](https://ocw.mit.edu/ans7870/6/6.005/s16/classes/04-code-review/).